kezenator/adventofcode/README.md

    Annoyed my Line class didn't already have "points_on_line()" method.
    Pretty slow.
 Not particularly impressed with this result - but stil under 1000th for part 2.
 I thought this puzzle was a little bit of fun.
+6. Was at work and IT changes mean I don't have access to a VM with rust on it at the moment.
+Then found an online Rust RPEL loop and decided to use that.
+Could have got part 1 done quickly if I was ready.
+Got stuck on part 2.
+I was going to use memorization to calculate 256 as 8 halves combined.
+   Then I realized the real solution.
+So a bit slow.
+Wrote a real version and checked it in when I got home.
+Done in 9:14 / 2648th and 25:55 / 2924th, so perhaps no bad considering the slow start.
+I'm not putting this in the table above.